 "The bully at The Cincinnati Enquirer is the epitome of why player/media relations are so fraught right now," he said in a text message.
 "Everyone on that Zoom will agree that his tone was all wrong, and his sole purpose was to intimidate."
 Daugherty wrote on Twitter that he has "never bullied anyone my entire life," and he praised Osaka's "honest, thoughtful" response in his subsequent column published Tuesday.

-In May, Osaka shared on Instagram that she would be opting out of press conferences in order to prioritize her mental health.
-She was fined $15,000 and criticized by pundits like Candace Owens, Megyn Kelly, and Piers Morgan, who called her an "arrogant spoiled brat."
+In May, Osaka shared on Instagram that she would be opting out of press conferences in order to prioritise her mental health.
+She was fined $15,000 USD and criticised by pundits like Candace Owens, Megyn Kelly, and Piers Morgan, who called her an "arrogant spoiled brat."
 (Perhaps Morgan believes Osaka should have just angrily stormed off in the middle of a press conference.)
 In the wake of all the criticism, Osaka withdrew from the French Open altogether, writing that she never intended to be a distraction — and clarifying that she struggles with depression and anxiety.

 Thanks to trailblazers like Osaka and Simone Biles, who recently stepped back from several Olympic event finals, we're seeing more and more conversations about the importance of athletes' mental health.
 We're acknowledging that Osaka and Biles are real people who just want to play and excel at their sports; we're talking about the extreme pressure and scrutiny these champions face.
 But Osaka and Biles are people before they are public figures, and they are people before they are athletes.
-And, like every other person, Osaka deserves to set her boundaries without explaining or rationalizing them.
+And, like every other person, Osaka deserves to set her boundaries without explaining or rationalising them.